DeFi Lending

 Risk Score: 2/5

-Spark Protocol (formerly Spark Lend) is the lending arm of the Sky ecosystem (formerly MakerDAO), enabling users to borrow DAI and USDS against collateral including ETH and stETH.
-Its deep integration with Sky — one of DeFi's largest treasuries — allows it to offer competitive stablecoin borrowing rates.
+Spark Protocol is the lending component of the Sky ecosystem (formerly MakerDAO).
+It enables users to borrow DAI and USDS against collateral like ETH and stETH, with competitive rates backed by Sky's substantial treasury.

 Pros:

-- Benefits from Sky's mature governance and diversified collateral base
+• Benefits from mature MakerDAO governance and diversified treasury

 Cons:

-- Newer protocol with less independent track record than Aave or Compound
+• Newer protocol with less independent operational history

-Best for: Users within the MakerDAO/Sky ecosystem or those primarily seeking competitive stablecoin borrowing rates.
+Best for: Users already in the MakerDAO ecosystem or those primarily seeking competitive stablecoin borrowing rates.

 Best CeFi Lending Platforms